Visyond/website-hugo/site/content/solutions/risk-analysis-and-simulations.md

   evolving assumptions are.
 Effectively communicate performance risk through self-service interactive dashboards.
 WhyVisyondHeader: Why Visyond?
+WhyVisyondText: >-
-WhyVisyondText: "Visyond transforms Risk Analysis and Monte Carlo Simulations into a truly collaborative experience by removing the need to use multiple tools and transfer data between them.\r\n<br><br>\r\nModelers, analysts, decision makers and clients can securely collaborate and have accessible and easy-to-use automation tools in a single, cloud-based decision-making platform with your spreadsheet model at the center, without version chaos and risks of losing information or overwriting data.\r\n<br><br>\r\nCustomers can communicate the performance risk through interactive dashboards that are managed in a single place, and seen only by specific stakeholders, without the need to update static slides at every assumption change.\r\n<br><br>\r\nStakeholders can stress-test the assumptions in a safe environment where they are the only one seeing the output driven by their changes and where they cannot accidentally break the underlying model.\r"
+  * Visyond transforms Risk Analysis and Monte Carlo Simulations into a truly collaborative experience by removing the need to use multiple tools and transfer data between them.

+  * Modelers, analysts, decision makers and clients can securely collaborate and have accessible and easy-to-use automation tools in a single, cloud-based decision-making platform with your spreadsheet model at the center, without version chaos and risks of losing information or overwriting data.

+  * Customers can communicate the performance risk through interactive dashboards that are managed in a single place, and seen only by specific stakeholders, without the need to update static slides at every assumption change.

+  * Stakeholders can stress-test the assumptions in a safe environment where they are the only one seeing the output driven by their changes and where they cannot accidentally break the underlying model.
 WhyVisyondImage: /img/2020-02-24 new homepage infographic What Is Visyond.png
 infoBlockFirst:
   - benefitsList: